 “How should I breathe and how will it help?”

 We call it deep diaphragmatic breathing.
 Proper breathing is characterized by using the primary respiratory muscles - the diaphragm and the intercostals.
 The diaphragm is the strongest breathing muscle and provides your core with stability during exercise.
 The intercostals expand your rib cage to increase your oxygen intake.

-The correct breathing pattern during rest includes using your diaphragm to fill your core with air.
+The correct breathing pattern during rest includes using your diaphragm to fill your lungs with air.
 It includes an expansion of your belly to the front side and to the back (360° expansion).
-As your diaphragm is filled with air, the inhalation then moves up towards the ribs.
-The intercostals are engaged to expand the rib cage.
+Once your diaphragm contracts, the intercostals expand your rib cage to get even more air into your lungs.
 Lastly, the chest rises gently to complete the inhalation phase.
-During exhalation the chest sinks, the ribs close and the air flows out of the diaphragm.
+During exhalation the chest sinks, the ribs close and the diaphragm relaxes.

 Deep diaphragmatic breathing activates your parasympathetic nervous system (PNS).
 Instead of dumping out stress hormones, the PNS is active during rest and digestion, which means that we’re calm and at ease.
 This is the optimal state during non-activity.
 It further relaxes our neck and shoulders to take away some of the tension in our upper body.

 During exercise on the other hand, deep diaphragmatic breathing contributes to our core strength.
 This makes us stronger and more powerful during compound exercises.
 We’ll further be able to take in more oxygen to supply our muscles and cardiovascular system for endurance activities.